JavaScript Is Eating The World

 You were never an Algol programmer, either that or you never used Logo.
 The syntax of Logo seems simple until you try to use it for something a bit complicated.
 The syntax of Algol *is* simple.
 OTOH it doesn't have many standard libraries, which make it so limited it's basically useless except for instruction.
 (It could have, but the designers intentionally stripped out basic features without moving them into standard libraries.
 Whoops!
 [They moved them into libraries, but didn't standardize them.
 So

-Re:JavaScript should replace C (Score:4, Insightful)
+Re:JavaScript should replace C (Score:5, Informative)

 The only reason everyone uses JavaScript in the browser is that it is the only language supported by major browsers.
 If browsers supported Visual Basic instead, everyone would be using Visual Basic.
 There is no choice.
 The popularity of JavaScript under these circumstances is no measure of the quality of the language.
 There was no "test of time", since there was no competition.